rockmonkey4004/rockmonkey4004.github.io/_posts/2021-02-26-Vegan-Paleo-Nutella.md

 Let me tell you, it is amazing!
 Head to my website or the link in my bio for the recipe.

-Ready in 20 minutes
+Ready in: 20 minutes
-Servings 1 1/2 cups
+Servings: 1 1/2 cups